Share:

 MYTH: Family Law Favours the Mother

 This is one of the most common myths about Family Law and it is simply, unequivocally not true.
 The Family Law legislation, which applies to the entirety of Australia, clearly states that as the starting point for all Family Law matters, the parties (if trying to reach an agreement) or the Court (if trying to reach a decision) must begin at a 50/50 split.
-This is called in the legislation a” rebuttable presumption”.
+This is called in the legislation a “rebuttable presumption”.
 This presumption of equality applies to time with the child, parenting responsibility for the child and bearing the burden of the cost of the child.

 However, ultimately, the paramount consideration is the best interest of the child which often trumps the presumption of equality.
 Practically, all families are different and the dynamic of equal shared care between parents is sometimes not appropriate/manageable.
 A few of the possible reasons for this are:

-• One parent works long hours (very early starts, very late nights, all weekend) and it would be more appropriate for the child to live primarily with the other parent due to practical reasons
+for the child to live primarily with the other parent due to practical reasons

-• One parent wants to move/has moved a long way away (including maybe overseas) from the other parent
+moved a long way away (including maybe overseas) from the other parent

-• The Court will always do what is in the best interest of the child and therefore will consider carefully making a 50/50 arrangement if it uproots or disrupts the child too much.
+is in the best interest of the child and therefore will consider carefully

-• There are concerns about the child’s welfare if in the care of a parent and adjustments to the time they spend with that parent is appropriate
+child’s welfare if in the care of a parent and adjustments to the time they

 The above are just a few examples of practical reasons why 50/50 just couldn’t work between some families.
 As spoken about above, the best interests of the child are always the primary focus of the Court, and decisions that are made by the Court about the division of time between parents will always be guided by that principle.